Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Insane/Fattor Jaspor.md

 Jump=1

-Attack=695
+Attack=300

-Defence=705
+Defence=1100

 Ability=Terrain SMASH!:

 Jasper Destroys Terrain At

-A Rate Of 1 Turn
+A Rate Of 1 Per Turn

-Ability=JX:
+Ability=JXR:

 Jasper Has +10 Speed